JU-DEV-LatamBootcamp/Klockan-App/README.md

 	url = git@github.com:JU-DEV-LatamBootcamp/Klockan-Backend.git
 ```

-*To go to a specific branch within a submodule, specify it like this:*
+*To target a specific branch within a submodule, specify it like this:*

 ```
 [submodule "Klockan-Frontend"]
     path = Klockan-Frontend
     url = git@github.com:JU-DEV-LatamBootcamp/Klockan-Frontend.git
     branch = develop
 ```

 Feel free to explore each submodule repository for more detailed information and development details.